 Linux users can back up to Backblaze B2 Cloud Storage, our low-cost cloud storage service.
-Backblaze B2 is priced per-GB and costs 1/4th as much as Amazon S3, Microsoft Azure, or Google Cloud Platform ($0.005/GB/month for storage and $0.02/GB for download).
+Backblaze B2 is priced per-GB and costs less than Amazon S3, Microsoft Azure, or Google Cloud Platform.
+See our Pricing Page for all of the specific details!

-Data can be stored and accessed in Backblaze B2 via web, command-line, and API interfaces.
-In addition, we have a robust list of third party integrations — Duplicity, Restic, Cloudberry, Rclone, Duplicacy, 45 Drives, GoodSync, HashBackup, QNAP, and more — that support B2 for Linux backup.
+Data can be stored and accessed in Backblaze B2 using the web interface, the command-line interface, and APIs.
+In addition, we have a robust list of third-party integrations — Duplicity, Restic, MSP360, Rclone, Duplicacy, 45 Drives, GoodSync, HashBackup, QNAP, and more — that support B2 for Linux backup.

-Tutorial on Duplicity: "How to configure Backblaze B2 with Duplicity on Linux"
+Tutorial on Duplicity: "Configure Backblaze B2 with Duplicity on Linux"

-Tutorial on Restic: "How to configure Backblaze B2 with Restic on Linux"
+Tutorial on Restic: "Configure Backblaze B2 with Restic on Linux"

 While we don’t offer discounts for multiple computers for personal backup, we do offer functionality to manage multiple accounts (be it for a family, team, or business).